DarkHorse109707/frontend-boilerplate-react-next.js/README.md

-# Frontend Boilerplate
+# Frontend Boilerplate React

-Use it for setting up a take-home interview assignment or a portfolio project.
+A backbone for your coding challenge.

 ## Contents